DeadlyBrad42/Powershell-Profile/README.md

 # Powershell-Profile
 My Powershell profile scripts.
-Mostly useless helper functions, and a setup for provisioning a new box with common software that I use.
+Mostly my prompt and various helper functions of indeterminate usefulness.
+Also includes a provisioning script that _almost_ (but not quite!) works.

 ## Getting Started
 1. Open a new Powershell window and type `cd ~/Documents/WindowsPowerShell` to move to the default profile directory for Powershell